There is a picture that sits in a dusty album in my grandmother’s Florida home. It’s of a nearly 5-year-old version of me, circa 1979.

 Clearly, someone thought it would be a good idea to take their only grandchild at the time, the jewel of their very existence, and turn him into a parrot perch.

 My arms?
-Shaking with exertion from supporting the weight of these two birds like I’m going through an initiation for some insane band of child Pirate Marines.
+Shaking with exertion from supporting the weight of these two birds.

 My teeth?
 Gritted and bared like a domesticated wolverine trying desperately to remember what it was like to be feral while being told to smile.

-Honestly, had they not had their wings clipped, the two tropical winged beasts might have taken flight and carried me off to unknown realms to feast on my terrified 5-year-old soul.
+Honestly, had they not had their wings clipped, I thought the two tropical birds might have taken flight and carried me off to unknown realms.

 That was the first and last time I allowed myself to be used as a perch.

-I wouldn’t say I developed a phobia or anything, but I have had no desire to stand idly by as a large bird digs its directly-descended-from-velociraptors-razor talons into my flesh.
+I wouldn’t say I developed a phobia or anything, but I have had no desire to stand idly by as a large bird digs its directly-descended-from-velociraptors-razor talons into my skin.

 As a now-grown man, I have, however, been recently rethinking my position.